chrisjbillington/git-nautilus-icons/README.md

 # git-nautilus-icons

 Use Git?
 Use Nautilus?
-Why not have nautilus give you info about your repos?
+Why not have Nautilus give you info about your repos?

-`git-nautilus-icons` overlays emblems saying whether files are modified, added, untracked etc. It marks git repos as such and displays icons on them showing whether they have changed files, unpushed commits, etc.
+`git-nautilus-icons` overlays emblems saying whether files are modified, added, untracked etc, with a high level of detail showing the exact status of the file including both staged and unstaged changes separately.
+It marks git repos as such and displays icons on them showing whether they have changed files, unpushed commits, etc.

 ## Installation